-Fluent software provides four multiphase flow models: VOF, Mixture, Eulerian-Eulerian and Wet Steam.
-Because this paper involves droplet diffusion, VOF model is adopted.
+Fluent software provides four multiphase flow models: VOF, Mixture, Eulerian-Eulerian, and Wet Steam.
+Because this paper involves droplet diffusion, the VOF model is adopted.
 Phase Couple SIMPLE algorithm based on pressure-velocity basis and first-order explicit transient algorithm are used in the unsteady calculation.
 The time step is one thousandth of a second and the iteration times of each time step is 20.
-This simulation puts forward the following assumptions:

-- (1) Fluid is incompressible; - (2) The single solenoid is 32 W, and the second is 64 W; - (3) The initial temperature of each area in the flume is 300 K; - (4) Permeability is constant at 1; - Thermodynamic parameters as well as dielectric properties:
+This simulation puts forward the following assumptions: (1) Fluid is incompressible; (2) The single solenoid is 32 W, and the second is 64 W; (3) The initial temperature of each area in the flume is 300 K; (4) Permeability is constant at 1.